-For the years ended December 31, 2023 and 2022, the Company accrued and recognized its employee remuneration amounting to \$752,539 thousand and \$543,508 thousand and directors' remuneration amounting to \$75,250 thousand and \$54,360 thousand.
-These amounts were calculated by using the Company's pre-tax net profit for the period before deducting the amounts of the remuneration to employees and directors, multiplied by the distribution of ratio of the remuneration to employees and directors based on the Company's Articles of Incorporation, and expensed under operating costs or expenses.
+For the years ended December 31, 2024 and 2023, the Company accrued and recognized its employee remuneration amounting to \$366,825 thousand and \$752,539 thousand and directors' remuneration amounting to \$36,690 thousand and \$75,250 thousand.
+These amounts were calculated by using the Company's pre-tax net profit for the period before deducting the amounts of the remuneration to employees and directors, multiplied by the distribution ratio of the remuneration to employees and directors based on the Company's Articles of Incorporation, and expensed under operating costs or expenses.
 If there would be any changes in accounting estimates the changes shall be accounted for as profit or loss in the following year.
 If, however, the shareholders determine that the employee remuneration is to be distributed through issuance of shares, the calculation of distributable shares shall be calculated using the stock price on the day before a resolution was made by the Board of Directors.

-The amounts as stated in the 2023 and 2022, consolidated financial statements were not significantly different from those approved in the Board of Directors meetings.
+The amounts as stated in the 2024 and 2023, consolidated financial statements were not significantly different from those approved in the Board of Directors meetings.

-- (23) Non-Operating income and expenses - A. Interest income
+- (25) Non-Operating income and expenses - A. Interest income

-For For the years ended December 31,
+For the years ended December 31,

-2023 2022
+2024 2023

 Interest income

-Interest from bank deposits \$ 3,252,801 1,143,269
+Interest from bank deposits \$ 3,152,462 3,252,801

+Interest from amortized cost 204,480 -

+\$ 3,356,942 3,252,801